graymalkin/graymalkin.github.io/blog/allotment/winter-24.md

 Timber prices shot up around 2022 with the start of the current war in Ukraine, and haven't really gone back down.
 We're going to try and buy used scaffolding boards to make the sides of the raised beds, but at about £15 per 3m scaffolding board, and with a desire to make 3×1.5×0.5 beds, it'll be about £90 for the sides alone and another £20-ish for the corner posts, per raised bed!
 That cost is not in the spirit of cheap gardening that allotments promote.

+# Reference books
+On the recommendation of my mum I've picked up a couple of reference books, which happily I found in the local charity shop.
+Namely, _The Vegetable and Herb Expert_ and _The Fruit Expert_, both by D. G. Hessayon, totalling only £4!
+I remember that mum found the Vegetable Expert very useful when she started on her allotment, and now I'm a bit older I can see why.
+It's full of useful information about planting, but more importantly about common pests, how to identify them, and how to treat them.
+This will be invaluable while getting started at the allotment especially as pests are more rampant on allotments than in gardens.
+With so many novices growing such a variety of plants in a tight space, and with varying levels of hygeine, disease is inevitable.
+Hopefully these books will help us identify and treat problems quickly, or, failing that, help us at least understand what went wrong if a crop fails.

 [Rod (unit)]: https://en.wikipedia.org/wiki/Rod_(unit)
 [ground screw]: https://www.amazon.co.uk/PWU-Ground-Sleeve-Screw-Anchor/dp/B07L34F3FH